fMichaleczek/PSFactory/README.md

 1. Hand over the task execution to `Invoke-Build` to run the configured workflow.

-## About Sampler build workflow
+## About PSFactory build workflow

-Let's look at the pipeline of the `Sampler` module itself to better understand how the pipeline automation is configured for a project created using a template from the Sampler module.
+Let's look at the pipeline of the `PSFactory` module itself to better understand how the pipeline automation is configured for a project created using a template from the PSFactory module.

-> **NOTE:** Depending on the Sampler template used when creating a new project
+> **NOTE:** Depending on the PSFactory template used when creating a new project
 > there can be additional configuration options - but they can all be added
 > manually when those options are needed.
-The Sampler project itself does not use
+The PSFactory project itself does not use
 > all features available (an example is DSC resources documentation generation).

 ### Default Workflow Currently configured